 Jamaican religious traditions in the United States include Obeah, Jamaican Revivalism or Pukumina, and Rastafarianism.
-Obeah is a system of herbal and spiritual technology to cure diseases, offer protection, and even to harm one’s enemies.
+Obeah is a system of herbal and spiritual technology to cure diseases and offer protection.
 The Pukumina tradition is more structured than the Obeah tradition, and its rituals share some characteristics with Haitian Vodou.
-Rastafarianism, known within the U.S. through its reggae music and its characteristic hairstyle of dreadlocks, interprets Africans and African Americans as successors to Biblical prophets.
+Rastafarianism, known within the U.S. through its reggae music and its characteristic hairstyle of locs, interprets Africans and African Americans as successors to Biblical prophets.

-Over 750,000 African captives came to Jamaica from the Bight of Biafra, the region of present-day Ghana, and west Central Africa.
+Over 750,000 African enslaved African people were forcibly brought to Jamaica from the Bight of Biafra, the region of present-day Ghana, and west Central Africa.
 Beginning in the late 18th century, Jamaica saw the emergence of a variety of African and African-influenced religious traditions.
 The three major traditions that then reached the United States are called Obeah, Jamaican Revivalism or Pukumina, and Rastafarianism.

-Obeah is a form of herbal and spiritual technology used to cure ailments and to harm one’s enemies.
-In Jamaica, Obeah men were believed capable of poisoning people and of dominating them by catching their shadows.
+Obeah is a form of herbal and spiritual technology primarily used to cure ailments.
 Some researchers attribute the origins of Obeah to the Ashanti people of what is now Ghana and their practice of obayifo.
 In Jamaica, these practices were a legendary component of slave resistance and revolt.
-In the United States today, Obeah men and women, commonly referred to as “readers” and known as skilled herbalists, are sought primarily for the healing of physical, spiritual, and mental disorders, and for protection from malevolent spiritual forces.
+In the United States today, Obeah practitioners, commonly referred to as “readers” and known as skilled herbalists, are sought primarily for the healing of physical, spiritual, and mental disorders, and for protection from malevolent spiritual forces.

 The most famous Jamaican religion is undoubtedly Rastafarianism, a complex spiritual and political movement that emerged in Jamaica during the depression years of the 1930s.
 It combined inspirational Jamaican folk Christianity with pan-Africanist sentiments inspired by Marcus Garvey’s United Negro Improvement Association.
 In repudiating British colonialism, Rastafarians were inspired by Ethiopia, noted as the one land of Africa mentioned in the Bible.
 Ethiopia’s 20th century emperor Haile Selassie, “the Lion of Judah,” was believed by Rastafarians to be the 225th king of biblical Ethiopia; they took Haile Selassie’s name, Ras Tafari, the “Prince of Tafari Province,” as their own.
 Garvey’s dream of a return to Africa became the Rastafarian dream as well, and some Rastafarians have indeed settled in Ethiopia, Ghana, and Zaire.